-- where the works are to be carried out in sections: - by both private and local authority employers. - 68 Price is based on Prime Cost of the Project plus a Management Fee for the Management Contractor.
-Interim payments are monthly unless stated otherwise. - The Employer is required to appoint an Architect/Contract Administrator, a Quantity Surveyor and such other 69 persons as may be necessary for the Professional Team.
+- where the works are to be carried out in sections; - by both private and local authority employers. - 72 Price is based on Prime Cost of the Project plus a Management Fee for the Management Contractor.
+Interim payments are monthly unless stated otherwise. - 73 The Employer is required to appoint an Architect/Contract Administrator, a Quantity Surveyor and such other persons as may be necessary for the Professional Team.
 The contract is divided into two periods, the Pre-Construction Period and the Construction Period.
 The Management Contractor should be appointed early so as he can co-operate with the Architect/Contract Administrator, Quantity Surveyor and other members of the Professional Team on such matters as the Project programme; formulating and agreeing construction methods; advising on 'buildability' aspects of the Project; agreeing the Contract Cost Plan; and advising on the works packages for which the Works Contractors will tender.
-After the Architect/Contract Administrator has notified the Employer that it is practicable to commence construction, the Employer can then decide whether or not to proceed into the Construction Period. - 70 In the Construction Period, the Management Contractor will be required to set out, manage, organise, supervise and secure the carrying out and completion of the project through the Works Contractors, who are directly contracted to him.
-Although the Management Contractor is responsible for operating the terms of the contract, the consequences of any default by a Works Contractor do not fall upon the Management Contractor if he complies with such terms.
+After the Architect/Contract Administrator has notified the Employer that it is practicable to commence construction, the Employer can then decide whether or not to proceed into the Construction Period. - 74 In the Construction Period, the Management Contractor will be required to set out, manage, organise, supervise and secure the carrying out and completion of the project through the Works Contractors, who are directly contracted to him.
+Although the Management Contractor is responsible for operating the terms of the contract, the consequences of any default by a Works Contractor do not fall upon the Management Contractor if he complies with such terms. - 75 Provisions are included relating to BIM and for collaborative working and sustainability.
+There are provisions for a performance bond and/or parent company guarantee and for third party rights or collateral warranties.